Butzel Long

 Butzel Long, P.C. is an American law firm, based in Detroit, Michigan.
-Founded in 1854, the firm is among the oldest in Michigan, and today has 155 attorneys throughout the state, in New York City, and in Washington, D.C.
+Founded in 1854, the firm is among the oldest in Michigan, and today has 155 attorneys throughout the state, and in Washington, D.C.

 The firm is a founding member of Lex Mundi, one of the first and largest networks of leading independent law firms located in 180 separate jurisdictions around the world.